iq-coryp/documentation-testing/pages/concepts/company-tree.md

 This translates into record sales, and Westeros decides to expand into the neighboring province of Saskatchewan, which has a similar climate.

-A new province means a new set of taxes and regulations, so Westeros hires a regional store manager, Frank.
+A new province means a new set of taxes and regulations, so Westeros hires a regional store manager.
 The Company Tree is modified to include regional groups, Saskatchewan, and Alberta.

 <img src="{{ "/images/westeros-2.png" | prepend: site.url }}" />

 A few months later, Westeros acquires two retail stores in Manitoba through a merger with a competitor, Globex.
 The company name changes to Westeros Corporation as a result.

-Wanting to improve customer experience, Westeros decides to add an XQ Shelf screen to the Saskatoon retail store.
+Wanting to improve the customer experience, Westeros decides to add an XQ Shelf screen to the Regina retail store.

 To simplify management, the Company Tree is divided into Divisions.